delta-io/delta/kernel/USER_GUIDE.md

 Optional<Predicate> remainingFilter = myFilteredScan.getRemainingFilter();
 ```

-The scan files returned by  `myFilteredScan.getScanFiles(myTableClient)` will have rows representing files only of the required partition.
+The scan files returned by  `myFilteredScan.getScanFiles(myEngine)` will have rows representing files only of the required partition.
 Similarly, you can provide filters for non-partition columns, and if the data in the table is well clustered by those columns, then Delta Kernel will be able to skip files as much as possible.

 ## Build a Delta connector for a distributed processing engine
 Unlike simple applications that just read the table in a single process, building a connector for complex processing engines like Apache Spark™ and Trino can require quite a bit of additional effort.
 For example, to build a connector for an SQL engine you have to do the following